2008 Japanese Grand Prix

 The 2008 Japanese Grand Prix (officially the 2008 Formula 1 Fuji Television Japanese Grand Prix) was a Formula One motor race held on 12 October 2008, at the Fuji Speedway, Oyama, Japan.
 It was the 16th race of the 2008 Formula One World Championship.
-Fernando Alonso for the Renault team won the 67-lap race from fourth position on the starting grid.
+Fernando Alonso for the Renault team won the 67-lap race from fourth position on the starting grid, the last win for Renault as a constructor.
 Robert Kubica finished second for BMW Sauber, and Kimi Räikkönen third for Ferrari.

 Lewis Hamilton, the eventual Drivers' Champion, led the Championship going into the race, and started from pole position alongside Räikkönen.
 Hamilton's McLaren teammate Heikki Kovalainen began from third, next to Alonso.
 At the first corner Hamilton braked late, forcing Räikkönen wide.
 Hamilton was later given a penalty, and was criticised by the British racing press for overaggressive driving.
 Ferrari driver Felipe Massa, Hamilton's principal Championship rival, was penalised after an incident on lap two in which he touched Hamilton's car, causing it to spin.
 The incident dropped Hamilton to the back of the field, from where he was unable to regain a points scoring position.
 Massa later collided with Sébastien Bourdais of Toro Rosso.
 Bourdais was penalised after the race, and demoted from sixth to tenth position.
 The penalty prompted widespread criticism from the racing media and ex-drivers.